How You Like Me Now?: Usage in media

 A remix of the song features in the video game LittleBigPlanet 3 while the original version appears near the end of the level "High Stakes Heist".

 The song was also used as the theme song for Intentional Talk on MLB Network from the show's April 4, 2011 debut to April 1, 2016.
 A variant of this song called "How Do You Like Me Now (Beats Mix)" was performed by The Heavy and was prominently featured in the 2010 installment of Sony's venerable baseball video game franchise MLB The Show.

 Beginning in the 2015-16 NHL season, the Vancouver Canucks played "How You Like Me Now" during home games at Rogers Arena whenever Radim Vrbata scored a goal, as part of their usage of personalized goal songs for each player.
 "How You Like Me Now" was selected for Vrbata's goal song in a fan vote, and was played during his goal celebrations up until his retirement in the 2017-18 NHL season.

 In 2020, NASCAR used the song in promo commercials for the 2020 Daytona 500.

-The song is currently played in Great American Ballpark whenever a member of the Cincinnati Reds hit a home run, replacing The Whip by Locksley.
+The song is currently played in Great American Ballpark whenever a member of the Cincinnati Reds hits a home run, replacing The Whip by Locksley.